Resource efficiency and reduced climate Impact

 The 2019 residents survey shows that 93% of the residents feel that the availability of daylight is generally good or very good, 81% believe that the air quality and 58% that the temperature is very or quite good in their home.

 3.6 Sustainable selection of building materials

 7 out of 8 wood products on public open spaces used are FSC- or PEFC-labeled.
-Pressure treated timber is not used in the area and all stones have been checked based on ethical requirements.
+All stones have been checked based on ethical requirements.

-100% of developers and City of Stockholm contractors document materials in digital logbooks.
+100% of developers and 90% of the City of Stockholm contractors document materials in digital logbooks.

--based fall protection and waste bins connected to the vacuum waste collection system in 2019.
+for wood products was carried out in 2022, and in 2019 the LCC for fall protection and waste bins connected to the vacuum waste collection system was carried out.